nicpavao/amplitudes-meets-ML/README.md

 But first, some best practices for version control so we can speak the langauge of industry data science and ML.

 ## Step 1: Setting up git
-In order to use the full functionality of GitHub, we first need to setup Git.
-First need to ask Paolo what machine he uses (PC, Mac, etc.)
+In order to use the full functionality of GitHub, we first need to setup Git... and even before that, need to ask Paolo what machine he uses (PC, Mac, etc.)

 ## Step 2: Setting up SSH key
 When hosting a shared repository on GitHub, it is useful to setup a SSH cryptographic key, so you don't have to re-enter your password all the time.